ahmed1293/countdown/README.md

 I used to watch a lot of "8 out of 10 Cats does Countdown", and I generally sucked on both rounds.
 So, I decided to automate them :)

+The algorithm for the numbers game could almost definitely be improved, but I was interested in testing python vs pypy.
+I was not expecting such a drastic speed-up in execution, but was pleasantly surprised.

 ### Numbers

 Given six numbers and one target number, try to generate the target by using standard operations (+, -, *, /) on the six numbers.
 No number can be used more than once.